 X The US position – a federal approach

-Subsequently, a number of states (notably Nevada and New Jersey but there are others) have legislated separately for online gambling activity and a number of foreign operators have applied for licences to conduct online gambling within those states.
+Subsequently, a number of states (notably Nevada and New Jersey, but there are others) have legislated separately for online gambling activity, and a number of foreign operators have applied for licences to conduct online gambling within those states.
 But the position still remains a 'patchwork', with the chances of any federal legislation dealing with gambling remaining a distant and theoretical possibility.
 In May 2018, the Supreme Court ruled that the Professional and Amateur Sports Protection Act of 1992,8 which created an effective ban on betting in the US, was contrary to the constitutional freedom of states to define their own laws and rules in relation to betting.
-Following that decision, an increasing number of states, including New Jersey and Pennsylvania, have revised their laws to permit sports betting operations in their states, and we now see a major shift in the dynamics of gambling in that jurisdiction.
+Following that decision, an increasing number of states, including New Jersey and Pennsylvania, have revised their laws to permit sports betting operations in their states, and we have recently seen a major shift in the dynamics of gambling in that jurisdiction.

 XI Problems arising out of international trade agreements

 The ability of national governments to determine their own gambling policies has also fallen into conflict with international trade agreements.
-These agreements once again highlight one of the difficulties in dealing with gambling law – namely, whether gambling should be considered a form of commerce to be treated like any other supply of goods and services or whether the special considerations that we have highlighted in this chapter mean that it is more apt to be regulated on the basis that national governments should be entitled to determine the best policy in line with the social, political and religious landscape prevalent in the state concerned.
+These agreements once again highlight one of the difficulties in dealing with gambling law: namely, whether gambling should be considered simply as a form of commerce or whether the special considerations that we have highlighted in this chapter mean that it is more apt to be regulated on the basis that national governments should be entitled to determine the best policy in line with the social, political and religious landscape prevalent in the state concerned.